cloudmesh-community/book/chapters/cloud/use-cases.md

 with the potential for major cost-saving by using discounted compute (e.g. AWS spot pricing, preemptible VMs, and so on), cloud computing will play a significant role in providing a solution to many of NASA's challenges.
-If the SIPSs, DAACs and science end users all made a move off-premise and went "all-in" into a cloud vendor, at the risk of **vendor lock-in**, then many of the technical challenges of scaling to NISAR volumes can be offloaded to the cloud vendors themselves.
+If the SIPSs, DAACs and science end-users all made a move off-premise and went "all-in" into a cloud vendor, at the risk of **vendor lock-in**, then many of the technical challenges of scaling to NISAR volumes can be offloaded to the cloud vendors themselves.

-Central to this is the concept of a **data lake** where data producers, data service providers, and end users all adapt their previously on-premise resources, infrastructure, and analysis tools over to cloud-native implementations.
+Central to this is the concept of a **data lake** where data producers, data service providers, and end-users all adapt their previously on-premise resources, infrastructure, and analysis tools over to cloud-native implementations.
 The essential premise is that all stakeholders must buy into moving their compute to the data; no longer moving the data to their compute.